-Retirement villages in restricted access mode, visitors asked to stay away
+Coronavirus: Retirement villages in restricted access mode, visitors asked to stay away

 The 28-village Summerset Group with about 5000 residents is asking those who have been overseas in the last 14 days, those ill or with cold or flu symptoms, to stay away.
 A new sign-in process applies with a declaration from visitors and relatives that they meet Summerset's new guidelines.

-Metlifecare, with more than 5000 residents, has cancelled all open days and is asking external groups not to visit until further notice, restricting visiting hours to hosptials "to protect our most vulnerable residents" and asking all visitors to sign a declaration "to ensure they are well upon entering our villages, have not travelled overseas in the last 14 days, and are not living with someone who is in self-isolation".
+Metlifecare, with more than 5000 residents, has cancelled all open days and is asking external groups not to visit until further notice, restricting visiting hours to hospitals "to protect our most vulnerable residents" and asking all visitors to sign a declaration "to ensure they are well upon entering our villages, have not travelled overseas in the last 14 days, and are not living with someone who is in self-isolation".

-The World Health Organisation says those over aged 80-plus suffer moralty rates of 20 per cent.
+The World Health Organisation says those over aged 80-plus suffer mortality rates of 20 per cent.

 Ryman's David King said: "We have been checking temperatures at reception with a thermometer since last week.
 We are using electronic ear thermometers which are very reliable.
 We are doing this at our offices as well."